kwaldenphd/ArcGIS-Online-tutorial/README.md

 <p align="center"><img class=" size-full wp-image-85 aligncenter" src="https://github.com/kwaldenphd/ArcGIS-Online-tutorial/blob/master/screenshots/Capture_32.PNG?raw=true" alt="Capture_32"  /></p>

 Click on Share in the top menu to publish your web application.

+## Additional Resources

+If you want to try creating other interactive maps using different data sets, then you can access and download other sample data sets in the links provided below.
+If you plan to use your own data set, then make sure your data include information related to location (i.e., longitude and latitude coordinates).

+* <a href = "https://github.com/rfordatascience/tidytuesday/tree/master/data/2019/2019-08-20">Nuclear Explosions</a>
+* <a href = "https://github.com/rfordatascience/tidytuesday/tree/master/data/2019/2019-10-29">NYC Squirrel Census</a>
+* <a href = "https://github.com/rfordatascience/tidytuesday/tree/master/data/2019/2019-06-25">UFO Sightings Around the World</a>